Oak Grove is a joyful, inclusive, compassionate community (of faith) seeking to do justice, act mercifully and walk humbly with God.

 They set out in the early 1830s in search of a place where they would be Challenged and could be of service to people who needed their love and concern.
 Divine Providence eventually led them to Fort Snelling (then called Fort St. Peter’s) at the confluence of the Minnesota and Mississippi Rivers.
 There they began missionary work among the indigenous Dakota people and the early white settlers in what would later become Bloomington, Minnesota.

-Today, several members of our congregation (including Pastor Bill Chadwick) are descendents of our original church founders.
+Today, several members of our congregation are descendants of our original church founders.